tmannen/dippa/notes.md

 - tensorflow vs pytorch? especially tensorflow 2.0? just came out. pytorch more stable kinda?
 - basics: train on beefy computer, use ONNX to translate to mobile devices, use best (eg. if original trained with pytorch, tensorflow might be better with mobile devices).
 Compare different approaches?
-- TVN and NNVM, alternatives to ONNX?
+- TVM and NNVM, alternatives to ONNX?
 - what data is used in general?
 CARLA data? how to test several concurrent workloads, VMs or hwat?
 - Maybe interesting: some common architecture in tensorflow and pytorch. test how fast it runs on 'native' tensorflow vs pytorch -> onnx -> tensorflow? how to make sure they're identical first, compare number of calculations? then if/when they're different, find out why and research this? what is onnx doing suboptimally?
 - or: we want to compare compiling straight from onnx to some hardware? vs onnx -> tf/torch -> hardware?